a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

     1. We want Warden Supreme to convey the attestation proof inside the CSR using a custom OID.
     2. We don't care about device IDs
-    3. We explicitly speficy the key we want to have created on the client.
+    3. We explicitly specify the key we want to have created on the client.
     The values shown here correspond to the defaults, as this is supported by Android and iOS.
     4. We require user authentication to use the private key:
         * Protected by biometric auth
-        * Usable for 30 seconds withouth reauthentication
+        * Usable for 30 seconds without reauthentication
         * Enrolling new biometric factors will invalidate the key
     5. We want extra long nonces!
 (Default: 64 bytes)
     6. Checking and invalidating challenges is handled by a Redis-backed cache (not shown here, roll your own!)